openebs/openebs/contribute/design/1.x/cstor/pdb/20200113-cstor-poddisruptionbudget.md

 ## Summary

-This proposal includes design details of Pod Disruption Budget(PDB) for cStor pool pods.
+This proposal includes design details of the Pod Disruption Budget(PDB) for cStor pool pods.
 - Not to allow more than quorum no.of HighAvailable(HA i.e volume provisioned
-  with >= 3 replicas) volume replicas pool pods to go down.
+  with >= 3 replicas) volume replica pool pods to go down during valid voluntary disruptions.

 ## Motivation

 There are cases arising where OpenEBS users upgrade cluster or take out the multiple nodes for maintenance due to this HA volume is going to ReadOnly mode without informing users/admin[How?
-Multiple pool pod nodes are taken at time].
+Multiple pool pod nodes are taken at a time].

 ### Goals

-- Create Pod Disruption Budget among the cStor pool pods where HA volume replicas exists.
+- Create a PodDisruptionBudget among the cStor pool pods where HA volume replicas exist.
   Below are examples of valid voluntary disruptions
   - Draining a node for repair or upgrade.
   - Draining a node from a cluster to scale the cluster down.